dgabriel/DGMD-Spring2022-HW/README.md

 git config --global user.email "<your email here>" git config --global user.name “<your github username here>”
 ```
-3. Go to your terminal and engter the following command to get the code:
+3. Go to your terminal and enter the following command to get the code:
 ```bash
 git clone git@github.com:dgabriel/DGMD-Spring2022-HW.git
 ```